How many solar panels do I need for heat pumps?

 How many solar panels do I need for heat pumps

 Heat pumps are an incredible investment in your home's energy efficiency, but the savings don't have to stop there.
-Powering your heat pump with solar panels essentially guarantees lower energy costs while decreasing your carbon footprint even more than a heat pump alone.
+Power your heat pump with solar panels, and you can cover your heating and cooling costs with free, clean energy you generate yourself—lowering your utility bills and carbon footprint at the same time.

-So, how do you size a solar power system to match the needs of a heat pump?
+So, how do you size a solar power system to match a heat pump's needs?
 We’ll show you how to estimate.

 • 100% free to use, 100% online